sublimetext-io/docs.sublimetext.io/docs/guide/index.md

 **Happy learning!**

 ::: tip One last note before you dive in
-You can switch the page's theme by using the cog in the top navigation bar.
+You can switch this web page's theme by using the sun/moon "switch" in the top navigation bar.
 Changing the theme and using the search bar require JavaScript, because this is a statically hosted site.
 Other than that, this site site can be used without JavaScript.